Comoros June 16-17, 2023

 The crater lake of Dziani-Boudouni is the only large body of fresh water in the Comoros.
 It is home to a large colony (1% of the world population) of Little Grebes, Ducks and many other migratory birds.

 Hauts d’Anjouan.
 Due to the significant clearing that the island of Ndzouani has undergone, the forests are degraded with no scraps left.
-Original forest is only on the highest peaks and steepest slopes limited to about 500 hectares of natural rainforest (pluvial) and nephelophile (fog) forests, surrounding Mont N’Tringui.
+The original forest is only on the highest peaks and steepest slopes limited to about 500 hectares of natural rainforest (pluvial) and nephelophile (fog) forests, surrounding Mont N’Tringui.
 Home to endemic orchids, selaginella, in tree ferns and tree heather and two species of endemic giant bats, the Livingstone’s Fruit Bat and the Comoros Founingo or Blue Pigeon, several species of birds, and reptiles.

 Ecosystèmes Marins de l’Archipel des Comores.
 Tentative WHS (31/01/2007).
-Located in the Indian Ocean and the north of the Mozambique Channel, the waters that bathe the Comoros archipelago are characterized by a diversity of facies (rocky, sandy, muddy) and depths to several thousand meters with complex and original marine species and ecosystems.
+Located in the Indian Ocean and north of the Mozambique Channel, the waters that bathe the Comoros archipelago are characterized by a diversity of facies (rocky, sandy, muddy) and depths to several thousand meters with complex and original marine species and ecosystems.

-Uninterrupted volcanic activity for ten million years complement a biological reef-building activity.
+Uninterrupted volcanic activity for ten million years complements a biological reef-building activity.
 Mangroves form the boundary between land and sea.
 They occupy sandy-muddy soils rich in alluvium and are home to significant biodiversity (oysters, sea cucumbers, crabs, periophthalms, Aquatic birds and dugongs).
 Also includes beaches of coral or volcanic sand, lagoons and coral reefs.

 Coelacanth Marine Park.
-Off southwestern Grande Comore (Ngazidja), volcanic caves about 300 m deep shelter the famous coelacanth ( Latimeria chalumnae ), living fossil, endemic and endangered species which is of immense ecological and scientific interest, on a scale global.
+Off southwestern Grande Comore (Ngazidja), volcanic caves about 300 m deep shelter the famous coelacanth ( Latimeria chalumnae ), a living fossil, endemic and endangered species which is of immense ecological and scientific interest, on a scale global.
 Whales and dolphins concentrate and reproduce here.

 Mohéli Marine Park.
 40,400 ha off south Mohéli.
 Between the fringing reef and coast, angiosperms serve as pasture for dugongs, sea turtles